 Over the next few weeks, we'll be giving you a sneak peek of the teams and their tech by means of our fun Top Bump cards and some spectacular videos.
 Keep an eye on DroneClash News for all the latest updates.

 The basic principle is simple: take down everything that isn't yours.

-In a real life video game of sorts, three teams will battle simultaneously.
-They can use as many drones as they like, but each team is only allowed two FPV video stream to their drones.
-This means, in practice, only two drones can be tele-operated per team.
-But, teams may switch between drones or create autonomous drones, and anything in between.
-As long as it flies.
+In a real life video game of sorts, teams will battle against each other.
+They can use as many drones as they like, but each team is only allowed two FPV video streams to control their drones.
+In practice this means, only two drones can be tele-operated per team.
+However teams may switch between drones or create autonomous drones, and anything in between.
+So long as it flies.